ros-industrial/industrial_training/gh_pages/_source/demo3/Detect-box-pick-point.md

 /* ========  ENTER CODE HERE ======== */
 ```

-  * The '''target_recognition_client''' object in your programs can use the '''call()''' method to send a request to a ros service.
+  * The '''find_pick_client''' object in your programs can use the '''call()''' method to send a request to a ros service.

   * The ros service that receives the call will process the sensor data and return the pose for the box pick in the service structure member '''srv.response.target_pose'''.

 ## Build Code and Run